MC10Inc/biostamp-js/README.md

 ### download(sensor, recInfo [, onProgress])

 Download a recording from a connected sensor and save it to the local database.
-This method resolves when all recording pages have been downloaded, at which point you can read out the entire recording from the database. _If the download is interruped for any reason, call this method again to resume where the download left off._
+This method resolves with a recording ID when all recording pages have been downloaded, at which point you can read out the entire recording from the database. _If the download is interruped for any reason, call this method again to resume where the download left off._

   * **sensor**: The connected sensor.
   * **recInfo**: A recording info object obtained via `sensor.getRecordingInfo()` or `sensor.listRecordings()`.